fleetdm/fleet/handbook/community.md

 5. Invoices should be received at billing@fleetdm.com and sent to Eric Shaw for approval.

-6. Eric Shaw will route signatures required over to Mike McNeil with Docusign.
+6. Eric Shaw (Business Operations) will route signatures required over to Mike McNeil (CEO) with Docusign.

 7. Once the above steps have been completed, use the [Speaking events issue template](https://github.com/fleetdm/confidential/issues/new?assignees=mike-j-thomas&labels=&template=6-speaking-event.md&title=Speaking+event) to prepare speakers and participants for the event.